Best Golf Gloves Overall: Callaway OptiColor Glove

-Best Option for High Handicappers: FootJoy WeatherSof Glove
+Best Gloves for High Handicappers: FootJoy WeatherSof Glove

 “For high handicappers, you can’t go wrong with the FootJoy WeatherSof Glove.
 It has soft power mesh across the knuckles, outstanding fit, and all-weather grip for excellent durability.”

-For golfers in humid conditions, finding the right golf glove to keep a firm grip on the club can be a hard endeavor especially since golf gloves that become saturated with sweat can become slippery and lose their shape.
+For golfers playing in hot and humid weather, finding the right golf gloves to keep a firm grip on the club can be a hard endeavor, especially since gloves that become saturated with sweat can become slippery and lose their shape.

-The best golf gloves for sweaty hands do a great job of keep air flowing through the interior, allowing the material to wick away moisture to keep the skin cool and dry.
+The best golf gloves for sweaty hands do a great job of keeping air flowing through the interior, allowing the material to wick away moisture to keep the skin cool and dry.

 Table of Contents